D-Arnav/SCADA/README.md

 ---

-## Running DASEC Unlearning Methods on the OfficeHome Dataset
+## Running SCADA Unlearning Methods on the OfficeHome Dataset

 ### Running the Proposed Method
 To run the proposed method for classes `{1,2,3}` on a single OfficeHome Task, say **(Art → Product)**, use the following command: